daniel-daum/citation_builder/README.md

 Final note to others: This is my first ever coding project as a self taught individual.
 I am practicing my use of basic OOP principals and I am using git for the first time

 EDIT: Data Findings.
-On average it takes about a minute plus or minus 10 seconds for a memeber in my workplace to generate a citation by hand, based on a sample of 10 people.
+On average it takes about a minute plus or minus 10 seconds for a member in my workplace to generate a citation by hand, based on a sample of 10 people.

 On average it takes those same 10 people 30 seconds (plus or minus ~6 seconds) to generate a citaiton using this citation builder.
 This simple tool effectively cuts citation time in half for my workplace.

+## Depiction of the GUI
  ![Image of the GUI](https://github.com/daniel-daum/citation_builder/blob/main/documentation/images/citation_builder.png?raw=true)

+## Final Note
+This is not intended to be used by the public.